 The table below provides the names of the Immediate Relative and Family Sponsored visas and short descriptions of each.

-The first category is the spouse visas.
+The first category is the US marriage visas.
 These visas are given to those who are legally married to a citizen of the U.S. Merely living together does not count as being married, so you will have to prove marriage by documents.

 There are two types of spouse visas: